How to use Photoshop Actions (Just the Basics)

 Now that the set is open, you select the action you want to run by clicking on the name of the action, for example "FramedChiseledMedMatte," which will highlight the name.
 Then click the "Play Selection" button at the bottom of the Actions window (it's a right arrow).

-The action will run, and your photo will be framed.
+The action will run, and your photo will be matted and framed.

 Running an Action

-The Actions Window Loading Actions Running Actions Checkmarks and Rectangles Recording Actions
+The Actions Window Loading Actions Running Actions Checkmarks and Rectangles Toggling Dialogs On and Off Recording/Creating Actions

 Checkmarks and Rectangles